xtuml/mc/doc/notes/8719_key_letter_pragmas.int.md

 5.3.3 Add boolean attribute to the `population` singleton object.
 This attribute will get set by the `render` message and be referenced by the pragma render routine.
-5.3.4 Add check in the `render` operation on the `pragma` class to generate the pragma.
-If the pragma name is "key_letter" and the current markable is an "object" and the output key letters option is not enabled, no pragma is generated.
+5.3.4 Add check in the `render` operation on the `pragma` class before generating the pragma.
+If the pragma name is  a "key_letter" pragma applied to an object, the attribute on the `population` object is queried.
+If the option to output key letter pragmas is enabled the pragma is generated.
+If it is disabled, the pragma is not generated.

 5.4 Update the `xtuml2masl` function in the `xtumlmc_build` script to call `masl` with the `-k` option enabled.
 To configure the exporter to suppress